stanfordjournalism/stanford-progj-2021/assignments/bash_intro.md

 > This will constitute the graded portion of the assignment (details on submission below).

-We've created a starter shell script called [`failed_banks_ca.sh`](/code/failed_banks_ca.sh).
-It contains code to downlod a CSV of [failed banks from the FDIC](https://www.fdic.gov/resources/resolutions/bank-failures/failed-bank-list/).
+We've created a "starter" shell script called [`failed_banks_ca.sh`](/code/failed_banks_ca.sh).
+It contains code to downlod a CSV of [failed banks from the FDIC](https://www.fdic.gov/resources/resolutions/bank-failures/failed-bank-list/) and output the count of failed banks in California.
+However, it's *missing critical code in the middle*.
+Your job is to make the code work.

-Perform the following tasks:
+To complete the assignment, do the following:

 * Open the Terminal
 * Verify that you have the `curl` command by typing: `which curl`